QuantEcon/lecture-python-intro/lectures/french_rev.md

 described by {cite}`sargent_velde1995`.

-To finance public expenditures and service its debts, the French Revolutionaries  performed several policy experiments.
+To finance public expenditures and service its debts, the French government embarked on several distinct  policy experiments.

-The Revolutionary legislators who authored these experiments were guided by their having decided to put in place monetary-fiscal policies recommended to them  by theories that they believed.
+The authors of these experiments  had in mind theories about how government  monetary and fiscal policies affected economic outcomes.

-Some of those theories make contact with modern theories about monetary and fiscal policies that interest us today.
+Some of those theories about monetary and fiscal policies still interest us today.

 * a *tax-smoothing* model like Robert Barro's {cite}`Barro1979`

-   * this normative (i.e., prescriptive mode) advises a government to finance temporary war-time surges in government expenditures mostly by issuing government debt; after the war to roll over whatever debt accumulated during the war, and  to increase taxes permanently by enough to finance interest payments on that post-war debt
+   * this normative (i.e., prescriptive model) advises a government to finance temporary war-time surges in expenditures mostly by issuing government debt, raising taxes by just enough to service the additional debt issued during the wary; then,   after the war,  to roll over whatever debt the government had accumulated during the war;  and  to increase taxes after the war permanently by just enough to finance interest payments on that post-war government  debt

 *  *unpleasant monetarist arithmetic* like that described in this quanteon lecture  {doc}`unpleasant`

-    * this arithmetic governed French government debt dynamics in the decades preceding 1789 and according to leading historians set the stage for the French Revolution
+    * mathematics involving compound interest  governed French government debt dynamics in the decades preceding 1789; according to leading historians, that arithmetic set the stage for the French Revolution

-* a *real bills* theory of the effects of government open market operations in which the government *backs* its issues of paper money with valuable real property or financial assets
+* a *real bills* theory of the effects of government open market operations in which the government *backs* new  issues of paper money with government holdings of valuable real property or financial assets that holders of money can purchase from the government in exchange for their money

-    * the Revolutionaries learned about this theory from Adam Smith's 1776 book The Wealth of Nations and other contemporary sources
+    * the Revolutionaries learned about this theory from Adam Smith's 1776 book The Wealth of Nations {cite}`smith2010wealth` and other contemporary sources

-    * It shaped how the Revolutionaries issued paper money called assignats from 1789 to 1791
+    * It shaped how the Revolutionaries issued a paper money called **assignats** from 1789 to 1791

 * a classical **gold**  or **silver** standard

-    * Napoleon, who became head of government in 1799 used this theory to guide his monetary and fiscal policies
+    * Napoleon Bonaparte became head of the French government in 1799.
+He  used this theory to guide his monetary and fiscal policies

-* a classical inflation-tax theory of inflation in which Philip Cagan's  demand for money studied in this lecture  {doc}`cagan_ree` is a key component
+* a classical inflation-tax theory of inflation in which Philip Cagan's ({cite}`Cagan`) demand for money studied in this lecture  {doc}`cagan_ree` is a key component

-   * This theory helps us explain French price level and money supply data from 1794 to 1797  s
+   * This theory helps  explain French price level and money supply data from 1794 to 1797

 * a *legal restrictions*  or *financial repression* theory of the demand for real balances

-    * the Twelve Members comprising the Committee of Public Safety who adminstered the Terror from June 1793 to July 1794 used this theory to guide their monetary policy
+    * the Twelve Members comprising the Committee of Public Safety who adminstered the Terror from June 1793 to July 1794 used this theory to shape their monetary policy

-We use matplotlib to replicate several of the graphs that {cite}`sargent_velde1995` used to portray outcomes of these experiments
+We use matplotlib to replicate several of the graphs with which  {cite}`sargent_velde1995` portrayed outcomes of these experiments

 ---